Nadir Zeineddin

-Nadir Hassan Zeineddin (born 15 May 2000) is an Argentine professional footballer who plays as a centre-forward for Platense.
+Nadir Hassan Zeineddin (born 15 May 2000) is an Argentine professional footballer who plays as a striker for Chilean club Deportes Santa Cruz.

 Career

+Platense

-Zeineddin joined Platense at the age of fourteen, having previously spent three years with Vélez Sarsfield.
-He was promoted into Platense's first-team squad during 2020, with the centre-forward penning his first professional contract on 13 November.
-Zeineddin made the substitute's bench for a Primera Nacional match with Deportivo Morón on 5 December, with manager Juan Manuel Llop subsequently selecting him to come on with thirty-three minutes remaining of a 1–1 home draw; he replaced Daniel Vega.
+Zeineddin joined Platense at the age of 14, having previously spent three years with Vélez Sarsfield.
+He was promoted to Platense's first-team squad during the 2020 season, with the striker signing his first professional contract on 13 November.
+Zeineddin made the substitute's bench for a Primera Nacional match with Deportivo Morón on 5 December, with manager Juan Manuel Llop subsequently selecting him to come on with 33 minutes remaining of a 1–1 home draw; he replaced Daniel Vega.
 He made his first start on 11 December away to Estudiantes, which preceded one further appearance in a campaign that ended with promotion.

-His Primera División debut arrived on 6 March at the Estadio Malvinas Argentinas against Godoy Cruz, as he started and played eighty-one minutes of a 3–1 defeat.
+His Liga Profesional debut arrived on 6 March 2021 at the Estadio Malvinas Argentinas against Godoy Cruz, as he started and played 81 minutes of a 3–1 defeat.

+Villa Dalmine (loan)

+On 9 June 2022, Zeineddin was loaned out to Villa Dálmine until 31 December 2023, ahead of the second half of the 2022 Primera Nacional season.

+Defensores de Belgrano

+On 27 June 2024, Zeineddin signed for in the 2024 Primera Nacional.

+Deportivo Merlo

+On 7 January 2025, Zeineddin joined Primera B Metropolitana club Deportivo Merlo for the 2025 season.

+Deportes Santa Cruz

+In January 2026, Zeineddin moved abroad and signed with Chilean club Deportes Santa Cruz in the Campeonato Nacional Primera B.

+Personal life

+Zeineddin is of Lebanese descent.
+He is affectionately nicknamed "El Turco", a reference to his family origins.